 Student Study Tips for the 2016 SAT Essay:

 Despite the change in format, this is still a very predictable and trainable section.
-Each argument will often be built on:
+Analyze the following types of logic to build your essay:

 Overall Gist of Changes to Math:

 - Out of all sections, Math has changed the least.
 The skills tested have shifted, but the format is almost the same.